 - Men are increasingly involved in family life, more than ever before and

 - The slow, but steady, rise in the number of men such as myself who have sacrificed careers to be stay at home parents.

 With all this in mind, I recently noticed an online campaign that struck a chord with me.
 It was for an organisation that operates a monthly subscription service for female sanitary products.
 Huge numbers of mums were writing about it and had great things to say.

 I contacted the company concerned.
 “I think what you’re doing is really interesting,” I said, “I have two daughters, can I please see a sample?”
 I never received a response.

-A few days ago I was approached by a different company operating in the same sphere called Sanitary Owl.
+A few days ago I was approached by a different company operating in the same sphere called Sanitary Owl (Editor’s Note: Sanitary Owl has subsequently been renamed Dame and you can find out about them online here).
 The company has a male marketing exec called Alec who apparently wants to see the world; “drop the euphemisms and start talking about periods in a grownup way.”
 I was asked if I’d like to see a sample of Sanitary Owl’s subscription box?
 Oh yes, I certainly did.

 You may be wondering why a man would be interested in such a service.
 I believe there are many reasons.
 Although my daughters are too young to have to worry about such issues, I am a stay at home father.
 I need to know about these things as I will have to deal with them in the future.

 Common sense dictates that my wife will lead in the education of my daughters when it comes to menstruation.
 Even so, as an involved, stay at home father I’m going to have a major role in all of this and will have a big part in the discussions.